The way we were

-Our Society is a community-based, not-for-profit, volunteer-run organisation incorporated under Model Rules and registered with the Queensland Government’s Office of Fair Trading and the Australian Charities and Not-for-Profits Commission.
+The Society began as a community-based, not-for-profit, volunteer-run organisation incorporated under Model Rules and was registered with the Queensland Government’s Office of Fair Trading and the Australian Charities and Not-for-Profits Commission.

-Mr Peter Collins – Secretary and Online Editor
+- Mr Peter Collins – Secretary and Online Curator

-The Reverend Canon Bruce Maughan OAM RFD GCSJ MMSJ MACE
+- The Reverend Canon Emeritus Bruce Maughan, OAM RFD GCSJ MMSJ MACE